 - 1/4 cup brown sugar

-- 2 tbsp ground coriander (freshly ground coriander spice is best)
+- 2 tablespoons ground coriander (freshly ground coriander spice is best)

 - In a medium mixing bowl combine water, orange juice, sugar, salt and spices.
 Whisk to combine thoroughly.